Harold E. Saunders: Naval career and design work

-During World War II Saunders directed construction of the David Taylor Model Basin at Carderock, MD, near the Potomac River west of Washington, DC.
-This site is now a Navy Laboratory, the Carderock Division, Naval Surface Warfare Center (NSWCCD).
-The NSWCCD Maneuvering and Seakeeping Basin (MASK), completed in 1963 is dedicated to Capt.
-Saunders.
+During World War II Saunders directed construction of the David Taylor Model Basin at Carderock, Maryland, near the Potomac River west of Washington, D.C.
+This site is now the Carderock Division of the Naval Surface Warfare Center (NSWCCD).
+The NSWCCD Maneuvering and Seakeeping Basin (MASK), completed in 1963, is dedicated to Saunders.

 Saunders is still often cited as an authoritative source on the resistance and propulsion of ships, especially naval ships.
 A number of his published works appear in the list of references in the Society of Naval Architects and Marine Engineer's Principles of Naval Architecture.
 The American Society of Naval Engineers presents the annual Harold E. Saunders award in his honor.